Water Quality Protection, Permits, and Planning

 - Scroll to Water Division and then General NPDES Permits or Individual NPDES Permits or No-Discharge Permits to find form selections.

-- Before you submit your paperwork, note: Before using ePortal, register online then download and complete the ADEQ Electronic Signature Agreement form and mail it to the Electronic Signature Agreement Committee, Arkansas Department of Environmental Quality, 5301 Northshore Drive, North Little Rock, AR 72118.
+- Before you submit your paperwork, note: Before using ePortal, register online then download and complete the DEQ Electronic Signature Agreement form and mail it to the Electronic Signature Agreement Committee, Arkansas Department of Environmental Quality, 5301 Northshore Drive, North Little Rock, AR 72118.

 Why use ePortal?